-Born and raised in Connecticut, Grammy-award winning musician John Mayer has a net worth estimated at $40 million.
-Mayer's passion for music started in childhood, and by the time he was in high school he was already performing guitar in bars and local music venues.
+John Mayer net worth: John Mayer is a Grammy-award winning musician who has a net worth of at $40 million.
+John Mayer's passion for music started in childhood, and by the time he was in high school he was already performing guitar in bars and local music venues.
 After dropping out of college and moving to Atlanta, Mayer formed LoFi Masters with friend, fellow musician Clay Cook.
 When the duo split, Mayer launched his solo career with the independently released EP Inside Wants Out.
-Mayer was subsequently signed and to date, has released four studio albums: Room for Squares (certified four times platinum by the RIAA), Heavier Things(topped the US Billboard 200 and has a double platinum certification), Continuum (certified double platinum, soared to the number two position on the US Rock chart and #2 on the Billboard 200.
+Mayer was subsequently signed and released his debut studio album Room for Squares in 2001 which was certified 4x Platinum.
+Mayer released the album Heavier Things in 2003 which reached #1 on the Billboard 200 chart.
+His album Continuum was released in 2006 and reached #1 on the US Rock chart and #2 on the Billboard 200.
 Mayer released the albums Battle Studies in 2009 and Born and Raised in 2012 which both reached #1 on the Billboard 200.
 His albums Paradise Valley in 2013 and The Search for Everything in 2017 both reached #1 on the US Rock chart and #2 on the Billboard 200.
 He has had many successful singles including "Your Body Is a Wonderland", "Why Georgia", "Bigger Than My Body", "Daughters", "Waiting on the World to Change", "Gravity", "Half of my Heart" (featuring Taylor Swift), and more.